 If you’re lucky enough to be in the position to do it, start putting more away into your savings.
 It makes sense to put money away to cover unexpected eventualities if you can.

 If you decide to take your car off the road to save money because you're not using it, you’ll still need to insure it unless you get a Statutory Off Road Notice (SORN) from the DVLA – you’ll need this even if your car is parked up on the driveway.

-If you wish, you can buy insurance against your car being stolen or damaged while it is off the road under the provisions of a SORN.
+You can buy insurance against your car being stolen or damaged while it is off the road under the provisions of a SORN.

 Postpone your MOT

-What finacial help is available during coronavirus?
+What financial help is available during coronavirus?